starwit-trainings/csharp-basics/01-setup/01-setup.md

   * `git commit .` commits your changes in your local branch
   * `git push` pushes your changes to remote branch
   * `git pull` get the latest changes from your repository

+---
+# 1. Tools, Setup & .NET
+## Installing packages with Nuget

+* Why: Using other peoples code via packages
+* Why a package manager:
+  * tool for adding, deleting packages for your entire project independent of local machine
+* go to [nuget.org](Nuget.org) and search e.g. for PasswordGenerator